instructor-ai/instructor/docs/cli/finetune.md

  Monitor and create fine tuning jobs

 ╭─ Options ───────────────────────────────────────────────────────────────────────────────╮
-│ --help          Show this message and exit.                                             │ │ --hyperparameters   Specify hyperparameters for fine-tuning.                            |
+│ --help                                Show this message and exit.                       │ │ --hyperparameters '{"n_epochs": n}'   Specify hyperparameters for fine-tuning.          |
 │ --validation_file                     Specify a validation file for fine-tuning.        │
 ╰─────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ──────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ cancel                    Cancel a fine-tuning job.                                                         │